wisdomrider/DeepLinking/README.md

 just add this to android manifest and see

 here in the data scheme wisdomrider is main link and deep linking is host so here if you call
+# wisdomrider://deeplink

-# wisdomrider://deeplink the activity will be called. you can change it too
+the activity will be called. you can change it too anything